Ruqqhy/Clustering/README.md

 it has a large data set with various columns which akes it fun for exploration Exploratory data analysis as performed on  it
-We were given area of focus which for me and my team mate was on the Country Saudi Arabia
+We were given area of focus which for me and my team mate was on the Country Saudi Arabia We found that December was the month in which a lot of products were bought in Saudi Arabia